All Episodes

 I do.

-I think the world order is gonna change.
+I think the world order is going to change.

 I think we'll see an end to war in Europe.

-I do believe that in spite of the sabotage of of Joe Biden with you know, by trying to sell off the wall of pennies on the dollar, which really hurts the American people, him trying to ban fracking and drilling and putting a moratorium on such.
+I do believe that in spite of the sabotage of Joe Biden with, you know, by trying to sell off the wall of pennies on the dollar, which really hurts the American people, him trying to ban fracking and drilling and putting a moratorium on such.

-Okay, well, we'll s I don't want to say we'll see, because that's ridiculous, but certainly the potential is there.
+Okay, well, I don't want to say we'll see because that's ridiculous, but certainly the potential is there.

 Now, here's my beef today.

-Well, you if we cut two trillion dollars in spending, if we if we deported illegal immigrants, if we secured our borders, if we became the most energy energy dominant country on earth, if we rebuild our military for the next generation of weaponry and become the baddest military on the face of the earth, you don't think that's transformative?
+If we cut $2 trillion in spending, if we deported illegal immigrants, if we secured our borders, if we became the most energy-dominant country on earth, if we rebuild our military for the next generation of weaponry and become the baddest military on the face of the earth, you don't think that's transformative?

 Of course it is.

-And if it happens, then President Trump will go down on history as one of the great presidents.
+And if it happens, then President Trump will go down in history as one of the great presidents.

 But here's my beef today, Hannity.